SpenceKonde/DxCore/megaavr/extras/Ref_Serial.md

 ### Event RX - documentation pending testing and verification

-#### Using Synchronous mode
+### Using Synchronous modes
-This is a very rarely used mode, so a bit of manual configuration is needed - the frequency of it's use does not justify wasting flash for all use of the USART in order to make the rare times that it is used slightly easier.
-Worse still, we'd need another argument or larger argument datatype for begin(), and begin() already has high register pressure.
+There are two synchronous (clocked) communication modes possible with the hardware serial modules: Synchronous (Sync USART) and MSPI (Master SPI).
+These are "semi-supported" by the hardware serial class: You cannot just call Serial.begin() with the right arguments and have everything configured fully.
+But manually scaling the baud rate, and configuring the XCK pin, should be all that is required, and these modes should then work through Serial.print() and similar.
+The API is of course not ideal for SPI (recall that the master receives exactly 1 byte per byte sent with similar considerations for synch USART), but it is expected to be sufficient for most purposes.
+As these modes are rarely used, there is little existing code related to them, so more specialized libraries may not always be available - but at the same time, the rare usage does not justify compromising normal operation for the users of Serial (ie literally everyone) improve the user experience of a very small number of users working with the clocked modes.
 You must either know the clock pin, or know which swap level you are using - which you presumably do, since you set it. `PIN_HWSERIALn_XCK_PINSWAP_s` contains the XCK pin for USART `n` with swap level `s`; the default XCK pin is simply `PIN_HWSERIALn_XCK`.

 There are three major differences between SPI and USART in sync mode.
 The first and most obvious is that the data framing is different: USART mode has a start and a stop bit (potentially 2 of the latter) possibly a parity bit, and the character size is configurable, while SPI always uses 8-bit bytes.
-The second is that SPI has 4 data modes - these control whether the data is clocked on the rising or falling edge of the clock, like inverting the pin does for sync UART (SPI modes 1 and 2 both clock it on the rising edge, 0 and 3 on the falling edge) but it also has support for sampling on the first transition of the clock, with data being set up prior to that as opposed to the second transition (as the clock moves back to it's idle state).
-In data modes 0 and 2, both master and slave set up their data line between SS pin falling and the first transition of the clock, such that data can be sampled on the first transition of the clock.
-That is not possible on a sync UART because there is no way to signal to the other device to set up it's data pin; hence UART in sync mode is like SPI mode 1 (when not inverted) or 3 (when inverted).
-Finally, SPI can send data either MSB or LSB first, saving you the effort of inverting data if needed, and SPI can be run at a much faster speed.
+The second is that MSPI has 4 data modes, just like real SPI - these control whether the data is clocked on the rising or falling edge of the clock through inverting of the pin, but unlike sync USART, it also has support for sampling on the first transition of the clock, with data being set up prior to that as opposed to the second transition (as the clock moves back to it's idle state).
+Thus, essentially MSPI mode acts as an additional SPI peripheral that can only be used as a master, but has a more flexible clock.
+Sync USART on the other hand is it's own beast altogether.
+The core makes no attempt to prevent you from configuring modifiers which do not make sense in these modes - you get whatever Microchip's engineers decided would happen if you enable weird combinations of them.
+In any event, the baud rate comes out at around 8x the number passed to `Serial.begin()` - this must be manually corrected for.

+#### Synchronous Mode (Sync USART)

 To use the synchronous mode, you must do four things:
 * You must set pinMode() on the XCK pin to OUTPUT for master, or INPUT for slave modes.
 * By default, data is clocked on the RISING edge of a clock that is LOW when idle, and the pin is sampled on the FALLING edge.
-If the clock is HIGH when idle, and data should be clocked on the FALLING edge, and sampled on the RISING edge of the clock, you must invert the XCK pin.
-This can be done using the pinConfigure() function, which can also set the pinMode to INPUT or OUTPUT `pinConfigure(PIN_HWSERIAL0_XCK_PINSWAP_1, (PIN_DIR_OUTPUT | PIN_INVEN_SET))` will configure the XCK pin of USART0 using alternate pin mapping 1 (`Serial.swap(1)`) for master with inverted clock polarity, `pinConfigure(PIN_HWSERIAL0_XCK, (PIN_DIR_INPUT | PIN_INVEN_SET))` will configure the XCK pin of USART0 with the default pin mapping (`Serial.swap(0)`) for slave and inverted clock polarity.
+If the clock is HIGH when idle, and data should be clocked on the FALLING edge, and sampled on the RISING edge of the clock.
+To achieve that, you must invert the XCK pin.
+This can be done using the pinConfigure() function, which can also simultaneously set the pinMode to INPUT or OUTPUT `pinConfigure(PIN_HWSERIAL0_XCK_PINSWAP_1, (PIN_DIR_OUTPUT | PIN_INVEN_SET))` will configure the XCK pin of USART0 using alternate pin mapping 1 (`Serial.swap(1)`) for master with inverted clock polarity, and set the pin to the high, , `pinConfigure(PIN_HWSERIAL0_XCK, (PIN_DIR_INPUT | PIN_INVEN_SET))` will configure the XCK pin of USART0 with the default pin mapping (`Serial.swap(0)`) for slave and inverted clock polarity.
 If you for some weird reason have the pin inverted already, the constant to turn it off is `PIN_INVEN_CLR` (there are several synonyms for all of these constants - see the [Digital I/O Reference](./Ref_Digital.md)).
-* If operating as master, divide the desired baud rate by 8; do this with the rightshift operator (`>> 3`) to avoid a slow division operation.
+* If operating as master, **divide the desired baud rate by 8**; do this with the rightshift operator (`>> 3`) to avoid a slow division operation.
 The desired baud rate must be at most half of the system clock.
 If operating as slave, it doesn't matter what you pass as baud rate (but the maximum applies to whatever clock the master is generating).
 * Add the `SERIAL_MODE_SYNC` constant to the second argument to Serial.begin() by ORing it with the rest of the value, ex: `Serial.begin(100000 >> 3, (SERIAL_MODE_SYNC | SERIAL_8N1));` should start USART0 in sync mode with a baud rate of 100kbaud.

 That *should* be all that is needed to use Synchronous mode.
 Note however that this mode has not been tested.
 There is one potential issue - they specify that the low 6 bits of the baud register are not used and should be written as zero.
 Serial won't do that.
 It is not clear whether those bits, if non-zero, will cause problems or not.
 If you have problems operating as sync master (probably taking the form of clock generation problems), I would suggest trying `USARTn.BAUD &= 0xFFC0;` after Serial.begin.
 If it was broken, and that fixed it, or if you have experience with this mode, please let me know so that I can update this document.

 If operating as sync. slave, and the master does not provide a clock signal, you will eventually fill the TX buffer.
 At this point the next character you attempt to write will hang.
 Check Serial.availableForWrite() before writing to it to ensure that there is room to first if you think this could be an issue.
 Nothing prevents you from combining incongruous options like Open Drain, Loopback, or RS485 mode with SYNC mode; you will get whatever behavior Microchip saw fit to provide when that combination of bits is set - though Open Drain would only apply to the TX pin (it requires setting TX as input) - it might work as slave (does that mean a 2 wire clock + bidirectional data mode is possible?
 Probably, if you for some reason wanted that - though I haven't even tested sync mode without any wacky options).

-### Using Master SPI (MSPI) mode
+#### Master SPI (MSPI) mode
 This mode is very similar to synchronous mode, and even more rarely used - it is most notable in that it lets you configure the clock speed of SPI far more precisely and at much lower speeds than the normal SPI peripheral.
 The steps to use it are much the same as for synchronous mode:
 * You must set pinMode() on the XCK pin to OUTPUT - only master mode is supported.
-* If the clock is HIGH while idle, you must invert the pin; just like Sync mode,
+* If the clock is HIGH while idle, you must invert the pin; just like Sync mode - except now the clock phase is configurable (and the data frame is not)
 * Divide the desired baud rate by 8.
-* As the options, specify `SERIAL_MODE_SYNC` and - optionally `SERIAL_MSPI_LSB` to send the LSB instead of the MSB first (SERIAL_MSPI_MSB is also defined, but it is the default) and/or `SERIAL_MSPI_PHASE`.
+* As the options, specify one of the 4 MSPI options listed above.
 Refer to the discussion of data modes above, or the table below.
 If this is specified, it will sample on the second transition and transmit on the first, (like SPI modes 1 and 3, or sync USART), otherwise, it will sample on the leading edge.

 Charachter size, stop bits, and parity are not used in MSPI mode